Robert De Niro Has Public Meltdown Amid Divorce Proceedings

 Unfortunately, we can’t speculate on whether De Niro was truly mad at his driver or if something didn’t go his way during the court proceedings that day.

-We do know that the actor and his estranged wife of 20 years, Grace Hightower, were in the courtroom for more than five hours that day as lawyers from both sides negotiated terms on the custody of the couple’s seven-year-old child, Helen.
+We do know that the actor and his estranged wife of 20 years, Grace Hightower, were in the courtroom for more than five hours that day as lawyers from both sides negotiated terms on the custody of the couple’s 7-year-old child, Helen.

 According to the Sun Sentinel, the court proceedings were so loud there was a point in time where the Judge’s comments could clearly be heard by everyone in the area.